rodrimati1992/abi_stable_crates/readme.md

 //
 //////////////////////////////////////////////////////////////////////////////////
 //
-// If you copy paste this into its own crate use this setting in the
+// If you copy paste this into its own crate use these settings in the
 // Cargo.toml file.
 //
 // ```